And although content should always be the main focal point, sometimes the sidebar might prove more important than the posts you publish.

 So, let’s get going!

-1. Consider Placing the Sidebar on the Left
+1. Test Placing the Sidebar on the Left

 Well, throughout the months I’ve actually been doing lots of testing.
 I began testing the left sidebar alignment around June 2012 and since then have been swapping the two every now and then to see which works better.